antvis/G6/packages/site/docs/manual/custom-extension/theme.en.md

 ## Configure Theme

-To enable and configure a theme, you need to pass the `theme` configuration item when instantiating the `Graph`:
+To enable and configure a theme, you need to pass the `theme` option when instantiating the `Graph`:

 ```typescript
 {